Best Survival Packing List To Plan For An Evacuation

 • And if you did it in less than 5, would you forget something important?

-When an unprepared family is forced from their home, they’re left scrambling from room to room.
+When an unprepared family is forced from home, they’re left scrambling from room to room.

 Randomly cramming survival essentials into pillowcases and suitcases.

-This leads to crucial items like prescription medications, survival food, extra clothing, and survival gear being left behind.
+This leads to the abandonment of crucial items like prescription medications, survival food, extra clothing, and survival gear.

-Knowing with confidence, they have absolutely everything they need.
+Knowing with confidence, they have everything they need.

-Shouldering their emergency pack, tossing it into their bug out vehicle, and getting the hell out of dodge fast.
+Shouldering their emergency pack, tossing it into their bug-out vehicle, and getting out of dodge fast.

 When time is of the essence, a survival packing list is your answer.